caol777/caol777.github.io/_posts/2025-12-01-KOTH Writeup.md

 <img width="637" height="239" alt="image" src="https://github.com/user-attachments/assets/bc822165-d897-4bc2-8d6a-25da91c2514e" />

-After getting a look at the shares i instantly suspected that data was the share with plain text credentials so i used this command to log in
+After getting a look at the shares i instantly suspected that data was the share with plain text credentials so i used this command to log in.
+When I logged in, i found the file and sent it to my home directory with these two commands

     smbclient //[Ip Address]/Data -N

+    ls
+    get creds.txt

 After logging into the share i found the file and sent it to my home directory with these two commands.